Sexual Harassment Lawyer Dallas, TX

 • Retaliation by the employer after the employee complains about sexual harassment

 Whether you've had to deal with quid pro quo harassment or other kinds of unwanted advances or interactions, it's important to speak with a lawyer about your case.
 Violations include questionable interactions with co-workers during business travel, at outside functions, or online.
-Serving the Dallas area for over 35 years, the Law Offices of Dan A. Atkerson will review your situation and help you take the right course of action.
+Serving the Dallas area for over 40 years, our Allen employment lawyer's office will review your situation and help you take the right course of action.

 Have You Been Sexually Harassed at Work?
 Contact a Lawyer About Your Case